azulrosales/azulrosales/README.md

 <h3 align="center">Passionate about all things data.</h4>

 - ❤️ Fired up by sustainability, community, and innovation.
+- 💡 Deeply invested in Data Engineering and Analytics.
-- ⛰️ I really enjoy hiking, swimming, and running.
+- ⛰️ My hobbies: hiking, swimming, and running.

 <h3 align="left">Connect with me:</h3>
 <p align="left">